php-webdriver/php-webdriver/README.md

 ### Via our Facebook Group

-If you have questions or are an active contributor consider joining our facebook group and contributing to the communal discussion/support
+If you have questions or are an active contributor consider joining our facebook group and contributing to the communal discussion and support

 https://www.facebook.com/groups/phpwebdriver/